TeamHeka/medkit/CONTRIBUTING.md

-# Contributing to Medkit
+# Contributing to medkit-lib

-Thank you for your interest in to Medkit!
+Thank you for your interest into medkit!
 This page will guide you through the steps to follow in order to contribute code to the project.

 ## Contributing process

-Medkit uses a mix of the [GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow) and the [Git flow](https://nvie.com/posts/a-successful-git-branching-model/) branching models.
-We have 2 permanents branches: `main` and `develop`.
-The `main` branch is the stable branch and will contain the releases, while `develop` contains the most up-to-date version of the code.
-Feature and bugfixes branches are created from `develop` and merged back into `develop`.
-Changes from `develop` are incorporated in `main` after running more exhaustive checks.
+`medkit` workflow is based on the [GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow) branching model.
+Our default branch `main` is the development branch and will contain the most up-to-date version of the code.
+Releases (stable versions) will be managed using tags on the default branch.
+For minor release updates, we will use `release-a.b.x` branch starting from the `a.b.0` tag.

+All contributions may be made using feature and bugfixes branches started from `main` branch.
+Once tested, reviewed and approved, they will be merged back into `main`.

-The Medkit contributing process is as follows:
+The medkit contributing process is as follows:

+- fork the project into your personal space
-- before creating a new branch, open an [issue](https://gitlab.inria.fr/heka/medkit/-/issues/) describing the bug or the feature you will be working on, unless there already is an existing issue.
+- before creating a new branch, open an [issue](https://github.com/TeamHeka/medkit/issues/new) describing the bug or the feature you will be working on, unless there is already an existing issue.
-- create a branch based on `develop` named with the following convention: `<issue-id>-<short-description>` (without the `#` character).
+- in your fork, create a branch from `main` and name it with a short description: `<issue-id>-<short-description>` (without the `#` character).
 - start working by adding commits to this branch.
 Try to have clear [commit messages](https://cbea.ms/git-commit/).
 Do not forget to also write tests in the `tests/`directory if applicable (cf [Tests](#tests)).
 - once you are done, check that your code follows our coding standards with `black`and `flake8` (cf [Linting and formatting](#linting-and-formatting)) and that all the tests pass with `pytest` (cf [Tests](#tests))
-- push your local branch on the Gitlab repository and open a [merge request](https://gitlab.inria.fr/heka/medkit/-/merge_requests) (MR).
-Unit tests and linting/formatting checks will automatically be run on the MR and prevent it from being merged if they fail.
+- open a [pull request](https://github.com/TeamHeka/medkit/compare) (PR).
+Unit tests and linting/formatting checks will automatically be run on the PR and prevent it from being merged if they fail.
-- once all CI checks passed, wait for the review of the Medkit maintainers.
+- once all CI checks passed, wait for the review of the medkit maintainers.
 They will make sure it aligns with the project goals and may ask for some changes.

-Once this reviewing phase is over, the merge request will be integrated into `develop`, either with a merge, a squash & merge or a rebase, depending on the impact of the merge request and the state of its git history.
-The branch you worked on will then be deleted.
+Once this reviewing phase is over, the pull request will be integrated into `main`, either with a merge, a squash & merge or a rebase, depending on the impact of the merge request and the state of its git history.

 ## Development environment